August 18, 2022

 Oops!
 Something went wrong while submitting the form.

-Payables financing, or accounts payables financing, is a funding process initiated by a company purchasing goods.
+Accounts payable financing, or AP financing, is a funding process initiated by a company purchasing goods.
 The buyer selects a third-party financing company that pays a vendor for goods the buyer needs.
 The buyer pays interest to the financing company for the purchase in order to get more time to pay off the debt.
 The vendor may also pay a service fee to the financing company and/or agree to a discount on the invoice.
-This process is also called trade credit, vendor financing, reverse factoring, and supply chain finance (SCF).
+This process is also called trade credit, vendor or supplier financing, reverse factoring, and supply chain finance (SCF).

 Parties involved in accounts payable financing